 The theft of catalytic converters made headlines in 2020, as police departments nationwide and car insurance companies reported a record surge of criminals stealing the part, which is laden with precious metals that help clean car exhaust.

 An analysis by BeenVerified found thefts through the first nine months of 2021 have more than doubled all catalytic converter thefts in 2020—and we predict the trend is on pace to more than triple by the end of this year.

 Looking at the number of reported thefts in 2019 and 2020, BeenVerified compared state and national statistics of associated Google searches on “catalytic converter theft” during the same time frame and found that search traffic on the term reliably follows a pattern: For every 10 searches, there is on average one reported catalytic converter theft.

-- Catalytic converter thefts nearly doubled so far this year.
-BeenVerified estimates there were 25,969 thefts from January through May, an 80% increase from the 14,433 reported stolen in 2020.
-By comparison, only 3,389 thefts were reported in 2019, according to the National Insurance Crime Bureau.
+- 2021 is on track to more than triple catalytic converter thefts.
+We estimate the number of thefts by year end will approach 50,000, compared to the 14,433 reported stolen in 2020.
+By comparison, only 3,389 thefts were reported in 2019, according to the National Insurance Crime Bureau (NICB).

 - Toyota, Honda and Lexus vehicles are top targets.
 The most popular cars by make and model targeted by catalytic converter thieves in 2020 were the Toyota Prius, Honda Element, Toyota 4Runner, Toyota Tacoma and Honda Accord.

 Catalytic converters contain platinum, palladium or rhodium, precious metals that have seen their value skyrocket over the past two years.
 The theft of a catalytic converter can be done in minutes by culprits, who then resell to recyclers for between $50 and $250 per part.
 The cost to repair is between $1,000 and $3,000, according to the National Insurance Crime Bureau.

 Suggestions from experts to try and deter catalytic converter theft include: